 Carolyn and Fred McManis Professor of Christian Thought, Timothy Larsen

-Franklin S. Dyrness Associate Professor of Biblical & Theological Studies, Jennifer P. McNutt
+Franklin S. Dyrness Professor of Biblical & Theological Studies, Jennifer P. McNutt

 Scripture Press Ministries Professor of Biblical Studies and Pedagogy, M. Daniel Carroll R. (Rodas)